-In 1995 Morton Salt, North America's leading producer and marketer of salt, successfully down-sized from an IBM® 3090 mainframe to an AS/400® with LANSA.
-Now, Morton Salt is building further on its LANSA Repository investment, by using LANSA for end-user reporting and dial-in connection for online inquiries by its sales force.
+Over 20 years ago, Morton Salt, North America's leading producer and marketer of salt, successfully down-sized from an IBM® 3090 mainframe to IBM i (then called AS/400).
+All re-development was done with LANSA.
+Today, Morton Salt is building further on its LANSA investment.

 We estimate that LANSA saved us at least 50% in development and maintenance